University of the Philippines College of Science: Scientia

 Scientia (Latin for science) is the official student publication of the college.
-It is the only student college publication which has its own office located at the basement of the CSLib Building.
-The publication has been inactive since 2023, however.
+It is the only student college publication which has its own office located at the basement of the College of Science Library building.

 National Centers of Excellence

 As of 2016, the Commission on Higher Education of the Philippines has identified 23 centers of excellence (COEs) in U.P.
 Diliman, eight (8) of which can be found in the College of Science.
 (See all UP Diliman Centers of Excellence/Development).

 The COEs in the college are Biology, Chemistry, Geology, Marine Science, Environmental Science, Mathematics, Molecular Biology & Biotechnology (MBB) and Physics.